Jump to content

 Why is localisation so important for a brand like Vogue?
 Firstly, tastes and preferences can vary dramatically across different regions.
 What’s trending in one country can be perceived as outdated or unappealing in another.
 Therefore, it’s essential to have a grasp of the local market before launching or publishing content (Vogue’s magazines are also physical products).

-Vogue’s gradual expansion has led to them taking over the fashion industry – but what is their localisation strategy that allows them to seamlessly enter new markets?
+Vogue’s gradual expansion has led to taking over the fashion industry – but what is the localisation strategy that allows the brand to seamlessly enter new markets?

-Understanding of cultural differences: Vogue understands how important it is to know the market they're stepping into.
-They make sure their content, whether it's in print, digital or on social media, aligns with local tastes and expectations by customising their content, marketing messages and cover designs.
+Vogue understands how important it is to know the market it's stepping into.
+Vogue makes sure its content, whether it's in print, digital or on social media, aligns with local tastes and expectations by customising the content, marketing messages and cover designs.

-For example, each international edition of Vogue ensures their cover stories and visuals to align with the cultural narratives, such as featuring prominent figures from celebrities to royals, to establish a deeper emotional connection with their readers.
+For example, each international edition of Vogue ensures its cover stories and visuals align with the cultural narratives, such as featuring prominent figures from celebrities to royals, to establish a deeper emotional connection with its readers.

-Beyond their innovative cover stories, the magazines’ internal content is also adapted to feature renowned local designers, artists and support for cultural industry events.
-Through switching out their media, text, designs and images they can grab their audience’s attention with their usual engaging material, but now relevant to that specific region.
+Beyond its innovative cover stories, the magazines' internal content is also adapted to feature renowned local designers, artists and support for cultural industry events.
+Through switching out its media, text, designs and images, Vogue can grab the audience’s attention with its usual engaging material, but now relevant to that specific region.

-Working closely with photographers, models, and designers that can embrace each markets’ editions’ unique style is a powerful localisation strategy for Vogue.
+Working closely with photographers, models, and designers who can embrace the unique style of different markets editions is a powerful localisation strategy for Vogue.

 Understanding local markets through detailed global market research is crucial because strategies that work well in one region may not be successful in another.
 Successful strategies from other markets can serve as inspiration, but they must always be adapted to the local context for effectiveness.